Cost of one of those 'expensive' U.S.-South Korea military exercises? $14 million

 Last year, 17,500 American troops and more than 50,000 South Korean troops joined the Freedom Guardian drills, though the exercise is mostly focused on computerized simulations rather than field exercises.

+Forces from Australia, Canada, Colombia, Denmark, New Zealand, the Netherlands and Britain also participated.

-The $14 million price tag compares with a recent contract awarded to Boeing Co (BA.N) for nearly $24 million for two refrigerators to store food aboard Air Force One, the presidential plane.
+The $14 million price tag compares with a recent contract awarded to Boeing Co for nearly $24 million for two refrigerators to store food aboard Air Force One, the presidential plane.
 The contract has since been canceled due to possible delivery of an updated Air Force One aircraft.

-The decision to halt military exercises in South Korea has bewildered many current and former U.S. defense officials, who only learned about it when Trump made his remarks.
+The U.S. military has a budget of nearly $700 billion this year.

+Officials argue that scrapping exercises does not actually save large amounts of money because troops who would have been involved in them still require training and certification, which cost money.

 Reporting by Idrees Ali; Editing by Mary Milliken and Leslie Adler